 Secondly, in regard to our existence, it is undeniable that we have limitations which we are incapable of overcoming.
 No matter how strongly I will it, I am incapable of flying like a bird or living underwater like a fish.
 Even the powers and qualities which I do possess are limited.
 I am limited in time (I live, but not eternally), and I am limited in space (I am here, but not everywhere).
 In every way, I am confined by my defining qualities and limitations, for that is the very nature of my existence.
 This truth is undeniable and inescapable.
-The "nature of our existence" is, therefore, our second axiom and self evident truth.
+The nature of the limitations of our existence is, therefore, our second axiom and self-evident truth.